isomerpages/sciencecentre-emag/_stories/DIY/Kitchen Science: Bubble Tea.md

 tea” due to the thick layer of foam that forms at the top of the drink after it is shaken.</p>
 <p>The addition of tapioca pearls happened when a competition was held among
 staff to create an innovative drink.
-The store manager, Ms Lin Hsiu-hui, enjoyed eating a Taiwanese dessert called tapioca balls, or 粉圆 <em>fěn yuán</em> and decided to add them to her iced Assam milk tea during a staff meeting.</p>
+The store manager, Lin Hsiu-hui, enjoyed eating a Taiwanese dessert called tapioca balls, or 粉圆 <em>fěn yuán</em> and decided to add them to her iced Assam milk tea during a staff meeting.</p>
 <p>And bam!
 Just like that, the bubble tea that we now know was born!
 It
 was so well-liked that other teahouses in Taiwan started following the